"Can I drag and drop from Dropbox to Google Drive?"

 • Shared storage space

 Following any way above, you can move files from Dropbox to Google Drive easily.
 If you want to make it as easy as ABC, the third method is more recommended.
 When the "Cloud Transfer" task starts, you can close the website and even shut down your PC because MultCloud can process this task in the background.

-Currently, MultCloud supports more than 30 clouds including Google Drive, SharePoint, Dropbox, OneDrive, MEGA, G Suite, etc. In addition to "Cloud Transfer", MultCloud also has the “Copy to” function and "Cloud Sync" feature.
-If you want to move files from one Google Drive to another without downloading and uploading, you can also use the “Copy to” function; if you want to sync Google Drive with Dropbox, "Cloud Sync" might be a good choice.
+Currently, MultCloud supports more than 30 clouds including Google Drive, SharePoint, Dropbox, OneDrive, MEGA, G Suite, etc. In addition to "Cloud Transfer", "Cloud Sync" and "Cloud Backup", MultCloud also has other amazing functions such as "Copy to" , "Remote Upload", "Share", "Team Transfer", etc. If you want to manage your business clouds and migrate all domains from one business cloud to another, the "Team Transfer" might be a good choice.